PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 This guide can (and should!) be regularly refined by the PlasmaPy community as we collectively learn new practices and our shared coding style changes.
-Please feel free to propose revisions to this guide by `submitting a pull request <code-contribution>`_ or by bringing up an idea at a community meeting.
+Please feel free to propose revisions to this guide by :ref:`submitting a pull request <code-contribution>` or by bringing up an idea at a community meeting.

 Coding Style
 ============